Chair: Dr. Jenny Kokai

 * Please note that according to the BIS student handbook, courses taken in completion of the university General Education requirements will not count toward a BIS emphasis.
 In other words, “double-dipping” is not allowed.

-Advisors for Bachelor of Music in Performance & Pedagogy degrees are:
+Bachelor of Music in Performance & Pedagogy Advisors

 Theatre Arts Area